Dropping daytime naps

 It is normal for young children to have a significant amount of daytime sleep, for example infants from 2-12 months old may sleep up to 5 hours during the day.
 As we get older, our sleep needs change.
 Preschoolers will typically nap only once per day for about an hour.

-Why do we nap during the day?
+Why do children nap during the day?

 Our sleepiness comes from our ‘sleep drive’, which builds up throughout the day like a pressure cooker.
 While we sleep, this pressure is released.
 Our sleep drive works in tandem with our Circadian Rhythm so we are sleepy at the same time each day.